Lloyds of London insurance market CEO resigns

-LONDON The chief executive of insurance market Lloyds of London LOL.UL is stepping down after seven years in which he sought to put the 325-year-old institution on track to thrive in a rapidly changing world.
+LONDON, July 3 The chief executive of insurance market Lloyds of London is stepping down after seven years in which he sought to put the 325-year-old institution on track to thrive in a rapidly changing world.

 Lloyds said in a statement on Wednesday that Richard Ward would quit as CEO at the end of 2013.
 It did not give a reason for his departure and a spokesman declined to add further detail.